SLURP! Spectroscopy of Liquids Using Robot Pre-Touch Sensing: INTRODUCTION

 \section{INTRODUCTION}

-Liquids are normally stored in containers to give defined shape to their otherwise formless contents.
+Knowing liquid properties is a critical first step in properly handling both open and closed containers.
 Manipulating these containers is a general-purpose skill robots must master to function in a domestic environment, as everything from medicine to food is stored inside containers.
-To the best of our knowledge, no prior work attempts to classify substrates without lifting or shaking their containers.
+Containers give defined shape to their otherwise formless contents, but liquids' variable viscosities and movable centers of gravity motivates a need to understand what a container holds before it is manipulated.
 Visual sensors (cameras and LIDARs) are challenged by these scenarios as container opacity limits vision of the internal contents.
 Tactile sensing is also constrained by the diversity of liquid densities.
 Opening a container with a manipulator to directly observe the contents is a challenging dexterous manipulation task, and would still require sensing the internal liquid.
 The core question of this research is: \textit{Can robots uniquely and reliably identify liquids without opening or manipulating their containers?}

-Our solution to this problem leverages spectroscopy---the ability to perceive precise reflections across the electromagnetic spectrum---to see into containers and understand their contents.
+Our solution to this problem leverages spectroscopy to see into containers and understand their contents.
+Spectroscopy is a technique adapted from the domain of analytical chemistry used to determine the composition of objects through light reflected off their surface.
+The proportions of light reflected, transmitted, and absorbed at different wavelengths can be used to fingerprint a material's properties and composition.
 This paper introduces a new sensing platform for inferring the unknown liquid contents inside an unknown container.
 To accomplish this, we integrate micro near-infrared spectrometers into a robot manipulator, enabling it to optically sense liquids inside visually opaque containers without opening or otherwise manipulating the container.

 In this research, we focus on the design, development, and validation of VNIR spectroscopy to perceive liquids and granular solids in containers, shown in Fig~\ref{fig:slurp_spread}.
 Our work addresses the fundamental question of whether a liquid can be identified in its container through spectroscopic measurements.
-Spectroscopy is traditionally an analytical chemistry technique, but is more generally the extension of color perception to multiple measurement channels across the electromagnetic spectrum.
-Our research demonstrates spectroscopy is a powerful technique that can be used to recognize a variety of containers and their contents with minimal training data.
+Our results demonstrate spectroscopy is a powerful technique that can be used to recognize a variety of containers and their contents with minimal training data.

 The contributions of this paper are: \begin{itemize} \item Development of a gripper system to obtain VNIR spectral signatures from solids and liquids inside containers. \item Dissemination of a dataset of complex container-content spectral signatures. \item Demonstration of signal processing and a hierarchical neural network to generate container and content predictions at grasp time. \end{itemize}